 Western Sydney Infrastructure Plan

-The Australian and NSW governments are jointly funding a $3.6 billion road investment program for western Sydney.
-The Western Sydney Infrastructure Plan (WSIP) is delivering major road infrastructure upgrades to support an integrated transport solution for the region and capitalise on the economic benefits from developing the Western Sydney Airport.
+The Australian and NSW governments are jointly funding a $4.1 billion road investment program for Western Sydney.
+The Western Sydney Infrastructure Plan (WSIP) is delivering major road infrastructure upgrades to support an integrated transport solution for the region and capitalise on the economic benefits from developing the Western Sydney International Airport.

 Check out our video portal to find out more about the road projects that are transforming western Sydney.